arleyribeiro/authentication-net-core-5-layer-structure/README.md

 # Authentication with .Net Core 5

-This is a simple project to authenticate a user separated by project layers and responsibilities.
+This is a simple project to authenticate an user separated by project layers and responsibilities.

 ## Features